 Super fluffy and garlicky dinner rolls with a parmesan crust and garlic butter topping.

 I am incredibly excited to share todays recipe with you.
 Okay fine, I am usually very excited when sharing recipes with you…but todays recipe is special.
-It took me quite some time, elbow grease and of course lots of flour and eggs to come up with this recipe.
+It took me quite some time, elbow grease and of course lots of flour and butter to come up with this recipe.
 I wanted it to be the most incredibly fluffy and flavourful recipe for dinners rolls ever.
 That meant some serious recipe testing and of course lots of extra dinner rolls that are all sitting in my freezer now from batch 1, batch 2, batch 3,… you get the point!
 But despite the weird looks I received at the grocery store from buying baking ingredients in bulk like a maniac, I am super happy to present to you my recipe for garlic parmesan dinner rolls.

 If you like your dinner rolls fluffy, soft and slightly sweet, you are going to love these!
 They are buttery, light and melt-in-your-mouth-tender.
 Totally not exaggerating here!
 (Scroll down for a closeup to get a better look.)
 They make a lovely side dish for Thanksgiving or just your ordinary family weeknight dinner.
 Granted, they take a few hours to come together, but they can be made ahead or even frozen which makes them incredibly convenient.
 These babies don’t lack any flavour as they contain just the right amount of spices.